HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

 #### Consent Management

 Health care organizations are responsible for collecting patient consent before sharing the patient data for research.
 Each health care organization follows applicable laws and their own policies and processes to obtain consent.
-Consent obtained may be represented using electronic and structured data or could just be a signed PDF document.
-Consent also may be stored as part of an Data Source or an external system.
+Consent obtained may be represented using electronic and structured data or could be a signed PDF document.
+Consent also may be stored as part of a Data Source or an external system.
 As part of the MedMorph RA IG development, Consent Management is not in-scope due to the above variations and the current lack of standardization.

 #### Validating Consent Before Disclosing Data